cl-qob/cli/README.md

 ## 🚧 State of the project

-We are currently in a *early-development* phase.
+We are currently in a *alpha* phase.
 API, and commands are not stable.

 Things might still break at any point.